CarterMoody/LiveInteractiveBirdFeeder/README.md

 # Finished Product: https://www.youtube.com/channel/UCErXmjslZq1scwuezZL9UCQ
 Link to my youtube channel.
 Click on the LiveStream to view the finished product.
+Link to Bird Watching HQ: https://www.youtube.com/channel/UCuL60_Ko4m9xCaa4QDNgJrw
+- Bird Watching HQ may obtain and host my stream in the future in an effort to expand both our audiences.

 # Preface: